Funen, Denmark

 Paris, France | C.1564

-If it weren’t for a jousting accident, the magnificent Tuileries Garden might never have been created.
-When King Henry II of France died from wounds obtained during a jousting match, Queen Catherine de’ Medici moved to the Tuileries Palace near the Louvre and commissioned the construction of the Garden.
-Over a century later, it became the first public park in Paris – but not before being owned by a nine year old boy.
+If not for a jousting accident, the magnificent Tuileries Garden might never have been.
+King Henry II of France died from wounds inflicted during that match, causing Queen Catherine de’ Medici to move to the Tuileries Palace and commission the garden.
+Over a century later, it became the first public park in Paris— and in the interim, it was owned by a nine-year-old.

 Max file size is 40MB.
 JPEGs are preferred.